Protests sweep Myanmar to oppose coup, support Suu Kyi

 “We must all stand with the people of Myanmar in their hour of danger and need.
 They deserve nothing less.”

-Reporting by Reuters staff; Writing by Poppy McPherson; Editing by Kim Coghill, Christian Schmollinger and William Mallard
+Reporting by Reuters staff; Writing by Poppy McPherson; Editing by Kim Coghill, Christian Schmollinger, William Mallard, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.